Vehicle registration plates of Malaysia: Current format

-Kuching, Sibu and Miri divisions' current algorithm number plates may be supplemented by introducing previously-unused letters to ensure suffix-less registrations become the norm.

-The government of Sarawak equip their vehicles with the unique QSG prefix.

 History of Sarawakian registration numbers

 Pre-1991

-Before the formation of the Malaysia in 1963, the Sarawak's vehicle number plates were originally distinguished only by NDx (N = Number, D = Division, x = Alphabet) prefixes which represented the then five Administrative Divisions in Sarawak, followed by a number sequence which ranged from 1 to 9999; an example would be 1Dx #### for the 1st Division, present-day Kuching Division.
+Before the formation of the Malaysia in 1963, the Sarawak's vehicle number plates were originally distinguished only by nDx (n = Number, D (constant letter) = Division, x = Alphabet) prefixes which represented the then five Administrative Divisions in Sarawak, followed by a number sequence which ranged from 1 to 9999; an example would be 1Dx #### for the 1st Division, present-day Kuching Division.

 During the 1970s, Sarikei Division and Kapit Division were formed and split from the 3rd Division to become the 6th and 7th Divisions, and were therefore assigned the 6D and 7D prefixes respectively.
 By the 1980s, the original 1D and 5D prefixes had been gradually exhausted with the passing of time and were eventually replaced by single-lettered prefixes similar to that of Peninsular Malaysia.
 The 6D and 7D prefixes continued to be used well into 1991.

 Post-1991

 In 1991, a new format was adopted in which the suffix Q was moved to the front of the sequence in all Sarawakian number plates.
 The result is QK 1 which extended to QKY 9999.
 When the change took place, the SG prefix for Sarawakian government vehicles had been exhausted and an x was later placed in front of the Q suffix, resulting in a format that read SG #### xQ.
 Kuching Division registration plates were the most numerous in Sarawak and the KT #### Q series was issued halfway when the new QK prefix was enforced.
 The QA prefix later replaced the QK prefix for Kuching Division.